-No More Fatty Scalp Conditions
+No More Oily Scalp Conditions

-In some cases, it takes two to three days before the hair looks and feels fatty while it takes less than a single day in other cases.
+In some cases, it takes two to three days before the hair looks and feels oily while it takes less than a single day in other cases.
 Understanding the processes going on underneath the hair roots goes a long way toward understanding why hair starts looking oily.
 The sebaceous glands are located right next to the growing portion of hair inside the skin.
 Sebum (Latin for fat) keeps hair supple and shiny.
 It also contains many components other than fat, which keep the skin and hair healthy.
 However, too much of a good thing (the sebum) can have some not so welcome effects like for example oily hair.

 What Increases the Sebum Production?